-Summary: Understanding what foundations look at when approving grants before you apply can give you an inside advantage.
+Summary: Understanding what foundations look at when approving grants for nonprofits before you apply can give you an inside advantage.
 Each organization has its own decision-making models, so tailor your application and proposal to fit the organization’s requirements effectively.
-In today’s podcast, Sarah Miller will offer insight as to what the Dental Trade Alliance Foundation looks for in their applicants and what stands out to their grant committee.
+In today’s podcast, Sarah Miller will offer insight as to what the Dental Trade Alliance Foundation looks for in their applicants to award nonprofit business grants.

 The Dental Trade Alliance Foundation

 The Dental Trade Alliance (DTA) Foundation is a charitable organization for a national trade association, meaning they are a foundation that fundraises the dental trading partners within the oral health field.
 Most of their main donors are the manufacturers or distributors, not so much the people giving you dental care in a chair.
 The DTA Foundation fundraises and works with different means of philanthropy within this industry and gives out the money they receive from donors in form of grants and scholarships.
 They help initiate projects that advance oral healthcare in a way that is beneficial for multiple communities throughout the nation.

 The Dental Trade Alliance typically receives about 70 to 80 applicants for a grant and they usually award about 10 of these applicants.
 They do not ask applicants to complete an application at first and instead ask for a preliminary proposal so that way they can determine if an organization is a good fit for the grant rather quickly.